gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Directory Service
 A **Directory Service** maps the names of network resources to their network addresses.

-A directory service is shared information infrastructure for locating, managing, admnistering and organizing resources:
+A directory service is shared information infrastructure for locating, managing, administering and organizing resources:
 - Volumes
 - Folders
 - Files